The-McKone-Lab/handbook/docs/policies/onboarding.md

 We broadly gate access to McKone lab facilities around initial lab safety training and the completion of one hands-on experiment that we call Experiment 1.
 Additional information is also provided below on various administrative items like access to our office space and various digital tools.

+## First: review all lab policies

+Before you begin working in our lab, you are required to familiarize yourself with the formal policies that we have established for our lab.
+All these policies are documented in this handbook, so you simply need to read through the rest of this Policies section and address any questions that come up to James or a senior lab member.

 ## Important names and responsibilities

 As the principal investigator of our lab, James is ultimately responsible for managing every aspect of our lab.